eliotharper/cnx26-amp-email/README.md

-# AMP for Email Connections 2021 Presentation
+# AMP for Email Connections 2026 Presentation

 ## Overview

-This repository contains example code from my AMP for Email session at [Salesforce Connections 2021](https://www.salesforce.com/connections/), along with a copy of the presentation.
+This repository contains example code from my AMP for Email session at Salesforce Connections 2026.

 ## Playgrounds